Double Dragon (film): Plot

-A gigantic earthquake destroys southern California, greatly altering its landscape and leaving Los Angeles, renamed "New Angeles", in shambles after the federal government fails to help restore order or rebuild.
+A gigantic earthquake destroys southern California, greatly altering its landscape and leaving Los Angeles and dystopia area of renamed "New Angeles", in shambles after the federal government fails to help restore order or rebuild.

 Seven years later, New Angeles is partially flooded, wracked by constant aftershocks, and plagued by smog and acid rain.

 Koga Shuko, a crime lord and businessman, explains to his underlings about a powerful, magic medallion called the Double Dragon, which has been split into two pieces.
 He obtains one half and orders his henchmen to find the other for him.

 Teenage brothers Billy and Jimmy Lee, and their guardian/adoptive mother Satori Imada head home after citywide curfew from a martial arts tournament.
 On their way, they are accosted by gang members, who rule the streets after dark due to an uneasy pact made with the police department seven years earlier to keep them from running amok during the day.
-They escape with help from the Power Corps, a group of vigilantes headed by their friend Marian Delario, daughter of the police chief.
+They escape with help from the Power Corps, a group of vigilante freedom fighters headed by their friend Marian Delario, daughter of the police chief.
 Unfortunately, Bo Abobo, a gang leader, discovers Satori holds the second medallion half and reports this to Shuko.
 For his failure in securing it, he is mutated into a hulking giant.

 At their abandoned theater home, Satori explains to a skeptical Billy and Jimmy about the Double Dragon and how their piece must be protected, and she places it in the care of Billy.
 Shuko, with his henchmen in tow, pays the Lees a visit, intent on taking the other half.
 He reveals the ability of his medallion, the power of the soul, which gives the user the power of possession and a shadow form, by temporarily possessing Satori.
 Billy and Jimmy successfully incapacitate Abobo, but Shuko has the place doused in gasoline and lit on fire.
 Satori sacrifices herself so the brothers can escape with the Dragon.

 Unable to find the brothers on his own, Shuko unites and takes over the gangs by displaying his power and sends them after the Lees.
 Billy and Jimmy narrowly get away, and seek refuge in the Power Corps hideout.
 Marian agrees to help them, using this as an opportunity to get rid of the gangs once and for all, and the three of them decide to go to Shuko's office building to steal his medallion.
 They ultimately fail and are forced to flee, and Jimmy is captured in the process.